madetech/academy/mini-handbook/assessments.md

 ## Week 3: Academy Engineer Goal Setting

-We will work together to set goals and objectives
+We will work together to set goals and objectives for Academy Engineer (SFIA Level 1).
+We've outlined the following goals, and will support you over the next 5 weeks in achieving them and gathering evidence.

 * Autonomy: Readily asks for help to aid progression
 * Autonomy: Frequently requests and addresses feedback regularly